ajs-voices/the-children-of-morpheus/scenes/095-exile.md

 "It's permanent - the world will see the tattoo etched on your temple."

-I nodded and Matt put his hand on my waist and helpd me close to his body.
+I nodded and Matt put his hand on my waist and held me close to his body.
 "I know."
 I whispered.
 I was about to face one of my biggest fears.
 And I would do it just as I did when I was 18 - with fear but without giving them the satisfaction of seeing me shaking in my boots.
 Fuck them.
 Fuck the Venatori!